 Mont St Michel is one of the most popular day trips from Paris.
 Click here for the list of best day trips from Paris

-Can I visit Mont St Michel from Paris in a day?
+Can I visit Mont Saint Michel from Paris in a day?

-Although Mont St Michel is best explored on a weekend getaway from Paris or, even better, as part of a Normandy road trip, day trips from Paris to Mont St Michel are possible and very popular.
-A day trip from Paris to Mont St Michel usually takes 14 hours in total, along with traveling to and from Paris.
-This gives you enough time to explore Mont St Michel and take some beautiful shots.
+Although Mont St Michel is best explored on a weekend getaway from Paris or, even better, as part of a Normandy road trip, Mont Saint-Michel tours from Paris are possible and very popular.
+A Paris to Mont St Michel day trip usually takes 14 hours in total, along with traveling to and from Paris.
+This gives you enough time to explore Mont St Michel and take beautiful shots.

 Mont Saint Michel Opening Hours

 From 1 May to 31 August – open daily from 9 am to 7 pm.

 From 1 September to 30 April – open daily from 9.30 am to 6.30 pm.

 1 January, 1 May, and 25 December – Closed.